yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

  * Target Images -> SquashFS
  * Base system -> br2684ctl (only needed by PPPoE)
  * Network -> ppp -> ppp-mod-pppoa and/or ppp-mod-pppoe, depending on your ADSL type
- * Kernel Modules -> Network Devices -> select either annex A or B depending on your ADSL type (B = Germany only?).
+ * Kernel Modules -> Network Devices -> select either annex A or B depending on your ADSL type (A = POTS, the more common case; B = ISDN - Germany only?).
 The annex of your router is marked on the PCB if you don't mind opening the case.
 Quit and save the config.

 Run 'make' to download essential packages (approximately 100MByte, this is an extreme under estimate, I run out of space after having more than 600MB of free space) and compile the firmware.
 Go and get a coffee.
 Maybe a second coffee too.